-5 Ways You Can Positively Impact the Future of Recovery in 2016
+5 Ways You Can Positively Impact the Future of Recovery

 In the United States, it is estimated that over 23 million people over the age of 18 are actively in recovery from drug or alcohol addiction.
 That adds up to about 10 percent of the population, a formidable number.
 How many more have had a loved one who is struggling, or has struggled, with substance abuse or addiction, or have lost someone to the disorder?
 Consider what could be accomplished if we all worked together in 2016 to positively impact the world of recovery, helping to spread awareness and connect people in need with treatment that will help them to heal.

-Here are five ways you can contribute to positive change in your community in 2016
+Here are five ways you can contribute to positive change in your community

 If you have ever lived with a drug or alcohol abuse problem, you may want nothing more than to keep the past in the past and avoid talking about it on any level.
 If discussing your history with substances is a potential trigger for relapse, then by all means, focus instead on the positive aspects of the present.
 If you are feeling strong and stable in your recovery, you could have a powerful impact on others by talking about what you have been through in addiction, how you connected with treatment, and your experience thus far in recovery.
 In addition to reaching people in active addiction who may not realize that treatment is a beacon of hope for them, you also benefit by: